Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/install-adv2.md

 ### About the PowerShell Gallery

-The Azure AD module is distributed using the PowerShell gallery.
-Installing items from the Gallery requires the latest version of the PowerShellGet module, which is available in Windows 10, in Windows Management Framework (WMF) 5.0, or in the MSI-based installer (for PowerShell 3 and 4).
+The Azure AD module is distributed using the PowerShell Gallery.
+Installing items from the gallery requires the latest version of the PowerShellGet module, which is available in Windows 10, in Windows Management Framework (WMF) 5.0, or in the MSI-based installer (for PowerShell 3 and 4).
 - [**Get Windows 10**](https://go.microsoft.com/fwlink/?LinkID=624830&clcid=0x409),
 - [**Get WMF 5.0**](https://go.microsoft.com/fwlink/?LinkId=398175), or
 - [**Get MSI Installer**](https://go.microsoft.com/fwlink/?LinkID=746217&clcid=0x409)